Music: Pig With The Face Of A Boy

 - Riding the Bomb: In The Complete History of The Soviet Union, Arranged To The Melody Of Tetris music video, there is a scene when the singer rides a Tetris long block shaped atomic bomb which is just dropped by a Soviet bomber.

-- Stepford Smiler: Our humble worker and his comrades in the Complete History wear troublingly forced grins as they march in lockstep praising Josef Stalin, the reasons for their doing so are obvious.
+- Stepford Smiler: Our humble worker and his comrades in the Complete History wear troublingly forced grins as they march in lockstep praising Josef Stalin, the reasons for their doing so are obvious."Long live Stalin, he loves you/Sing these words, or you know what he'll do!"

-- Take That: The Complete History of The Soviet Union, Arranged To The Melody Of Tetris is one large Take That against, Russia through a long and elaborate Tetris-themed metaphor, describing the country as a bleak and absurd place from the end of czarist era to the beginning of 21th century, in which none of the revolutions or political change actually brought any real ameliorations to the Russian inhabitants conditions of life and work.
+- Take That: The Complete History of The Soviet Union, Arranged To The Melody Of Tetris is one large Take That against Russian politics through a long and elaborate Tetris-themed metaphor, describing the country as a bleak and absurd place from the end of czarist era to the beginning of 21th century, in which none of the revolutions or political change actually brought any real ameliorations to the Russian inhabitants conditions of life and work.

 - The song also features a part which is a direct Take That against the Tetris game itself (and against life in the Soviet Union, depending on your interpretation):